APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Proposed Approach

 \subsection{Penalized Depth Loss}

 The bounding boxes $B_{i,k}^U$ generated serve as the foundation for creating a focus mask $M_f$, which encompasses the specific region where we intend to modify the predicted depth.

-Our objective is to extend the region influenced by the patch, going beyond mere pixel overlap.
+Our objective is to extend the scope influenced by the patch, going beyond mere pixel overlap.
 To achieve this, we decompose the depth loss $L_{depth}$ into two distinct terms: $L_{d_1}$ and $L_{d_2}$. $L_{d_1}$ represents the loss incurred by pixels that are overlapped by the patch, while $L_{d_2}$ pertains to the loss stemming from pixels that don't overlap.

-To direct the optimization process towards prioritizing the reduction of the non-overlapped pixel loss $L_{d_2}$, we employ a squaring operation on the term denoting the disparity between the output depth and the target depth, denoted as $\left | d_t - d_{adv} \right | \odot M_P$.
-This utilization of quadratic functions is strategic, as these functions exhibit a slower rate of increase (slope or rate of change), consequently delaying the convergence of overlapped pixel loss in comparison to non-overlapped pixels.
+In order to direct the optimization process towards prioritizing the reduction of the non-overlapped pixel loss $L_{d_2}$, we employ a squaring operation on the term denoting the disparity between the output depth and the target depth, denoted as $\left | d_t - d_{adv} \right | \odot M_P$.
+This utilization of quadratic functions is strategic, as they exhibit a slower rate of increase (slope or rate of change), consequently delaying the convergence of overlapped pixel loss in comparison to non-overlapped pixels.

 The adversarial losses are defined as the distance between the predicted depth and the target depth and calculated as follows: